Ananda Sambada

 Svayambhu Maharaja was born in a ksatriya family on 17 December 1935 as Subhas Chandra Nayak in the Orissan village Garaam.
 Subhas attended school in the nearby town of Kujanga.
 A teacher in one of his fourth grade classes was an effulgent Vaishnava only five years older than Subhas.
 This young teacher was named Braja Bandhu Manik.
 Subhas found Braja Bandhu to be a sober serious person, very dedicated to reading Vaishnava literature, chanting the Hare Krishna mantra, and worshiping his family deity of Sri Sri Radha Gopal Jiu.
 Braja Bandhu was his teacher from the 4th to the 7th grades.
 At that time he didn’t know that his tutor would one day become known as Gour Govinda Swami Maharaja and would become Subhas’ spiritual master.

-Read More >
+Read More about Swayambhu Maharaja >

-Sri Kalakantha prabhuji
+Sri Kalakantha das Prabhuji

 He composed the Gour Govinda Swami Carita, a book in Bengali verse about the life of Srila Gour Govinda Swami.
 The first chapter of this book is the sanskrit language Gour Govinda Swamyastakam, which you can find below.